ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 date: 2020-01-01T15:06:11.000Z
 featuredpost: false
 title: FantasyPros
-subtitle: >-
-  ARTICLES

-  FantasyPros is one of the world's leading fantasy sports resources.
+subtitle: FantasyPros is one of the world's leading fantasy sports resources.
   The website features an aggregation of expert advice from around the web to help a bunch of nerds manage their fake sports teams.
 logoWhite: /img/fantasypros-white.png
 tags:
   - articles